 Hunter is an award-winning author, garnering over 300 publications and multiple awards worldwide, including four Pushcart-Prize nominations for fiction.
 Some places to read her work include: Spirituality & Health Magazine, OrionMagazine, Anthropology and Humanism, Irish Times, Bellevue Literary Review, The Writer Magazine, The Writer's Digest Poet's Market, Great Plains Quarterly, The Master's Review, Among Animals 2 and Writing For Animals (Ashland Creek Press).
 She won First Place in the Ethnographic Fiction competition sponsored by the American Anthropological Association, for her story, "Court of Last Resort."
 To become a patron and participate in her monthly short story reading club and community, please visit:

 She is the editor-in-chief of the Mary Shelley tribute anthology, The Last Man: Tales of Catastrophe, Disaster, and Woe, featuring such luminaries as Ray Bradbury and Barry Malzberg.
 Her novella, L'utimo Orso Polare has been translated and published in Italy, 2018.
 A long-time screenwriter, she has several scripts under option or production with notable industry professionals.
-Her social sci-fi screenplay, Everylife, is an 15-time festival winner and finalist 2019.
+Her social sci-fi screenplay, Everylife, is an 18-time festival winner and finalist 2019/2020.
+She is currently at work on a horror screenplay for an notable industry professional.
 For more information on available books and screenplays, please visit: Watching Clouds.

 To learn more about Hunter's philosophies, please visit here.